Netgate is offering COVID-19 aid for pfSense software users, learn more.

 If clients are not being redirected to the portal page when attempting to browse on an interface with captive portal enabled, it’s most always one of the following causes:

-To see the ipfw rules, which includes rules for Captive Portal in general as well as zone specific tables, run:
+To list all ipfw rules, which includes rules for Captive Portal in general as well as zone specific tables, run:

 # ipfw show